Company Paid $40 Million for Refunds to Settle FTC Charges of Deceptive Advertising

 Under the terms of the FTC settlement, the funds were distributed through a court-approved class action lawsuit.
 BMC Group, the court approved settlement administrator, will begin mailing checks on July 12, 2013 to eligible consumers who submitted a valid claim for a refund.

-Consumers who have questions should call 1-866-325-4186.
 The FTC never requires consumers to pay money or provide information before redress checks can be cashed.

 Consumers should carefully evaluate advertising claims for work-out gear and exercise equipment.
 For more information see: Tips for Buying Exercise Equipment.